lilou9221/McGill_Team2_Capstone/README.md

 Edit `configs/config.yaml` to customize:

 - Google Earth Engine project name
-- Export resolution (default: 1000m)
+- Export resolution (default: 250m for SMAP datasets, native resolution for others)
 - H3 resolution (default: 7 for clipped areas, 5 for full state)
 - Output directories
 - Optional snapshot persistence for intermediate DataFrames

+**Note**: The pipeline automatically filters out old 3000m resolution SMAP files when 250m versions are available.
+Only the higher-resolution 250m files are used for processing.

 ## Usage